There are several areas in our body that need extra protection; among them are our kidneys, lungs, heart, and brain.

 - Recent major surgeries (artificial joints/hip or heart valve)

-Remember, you have no reason to fear this procedure, if you maintain good dental care afterwards, your gums will return to normal and once again be a healthy pink color.
+Remember, you have no reason to fear this procedure, if you maintain good dental care afterward, your gums will return to normal and once again be a healthy pink color.

-To prevent and reduce risk of infection follow the dentist instructions and the post-treatment recommendation he will offer.
+To prevent and reduce the risk of infection following the dentist's instructions and the post-treatment recommendation he will offer.

 After Treatment Recommendations

-To reduce this sensation Sani Dental Group dentists offer their patients a few tips; our dentists will use their years of experience to explain to their patients how to reduce uncomfortable sensations, these are some post treatment recommendation we offer:
+To reduce this sensation Sani Dental Group dentists offer their patients a few tips; our dentists will use their years of experience to explain to their patients how to reduce uncomfortable sensations, these are some post-treatment recommendations we offer:

 - Keep cold towels or an ice pack near to avoid swelling and inflammation.

 - Drink plenty of water during the next 24 hours after treatment.

 - In the morning following the treatment; rinse your mouth with warm salt water, and repeat this action several times during the day.